 - + copy Created with Sketch.

-Andrea Bressan was born in 1980 in Asolo, in the province of Treviso.
-After graduating, he collaborated with Professor Giorgio Lombardi and with the architect Trevisan of Asolo, and in 2006 he began a professional and cultural path by founding Frammenti, a network of young professionals working in the field of participatory urban planning.
-Through his professional and cultural works, he has obtained awards in various design competitions, particularly about urban housing issues.
-At the same time, he is a consultant for the public administration of Asolo on urban planning, urban redevelopment, the liveability of the historic centre and urban furniture.
+Andrea Bressan was born in 1980 in Asolo (Treviso).
+After completing a scientific high school diploma, he graduated with honors in Architecture from IUAV University of Venice in 2005, with a thesis supervised by architect and urban planner Giorgio Lombardi.
+After graduating, he collaborated with Professor Lombardi and architect Trevisan, and in 2006 began a professional and cultural path through the founding of Frammenti, a network of young professionals focused on participatory urban design.
+This activity led to recognition in several design competitions, particularly on themes related to urban housing.
+In parallel, he works as a consultant for the Municipality of Asolo on urban planning, urban regeneration, the livability of the historic center, and urban furniture.

 Read more